CartoDB/carto-selfhosted/README.md

 ##### Configure SSL

-By default CARTO will try to connect to your Postgresql via SSL, in case you don't want to connect via SSL (that it's NOT recommended) you can configure it via the next env vars in the `customer.env`file
+By default CARTO will try to connect to your Postgresql via SSL.
+In case you don't want to connect via SSL , which is not recommended, you can configure it via the next env vars in the `customer.env`file

 ```diff
 - WORKSPACE_POSTGRES_SSL_ENABLED=true